yanofsky/nicar18-landsat/README.md

 https://signup.earthengine.google.com/#!/

-Download this file and put it in the LC80230312014138LGN00 folder
+Whoops, you need to download this file and put it in the LC80230312014138LGN00 folder.

-you can also use landsat util and run this command from the workshop folder
+Navigate to the session folder and run this command

 `landsat download LC80230312014138LGN00 --bands BQA -d ./`